 You need to expect different scenarios when others use your photos on social networks for suspicious reasons.
 For instance, type your name into the Instagram search bar and see if you have accounts you’re not aware of.

-There could be other users in the same name which may be legitimate.
+There could be other users with the same name, which may be legitimate.
 But once you see your photos on someone’s profile on Instagram, that’s a red flag of identity theft or stolen data if not attempting to scam others on your name.

 What to do next?

 Now, you should have an idea of why somebody will pretend to be you when they create a fake account on Facebook with one or more of your headshots, photos, and details.
-The first thing you should always do is identify those people and see all the possible information about them such as their real name, contact numbers, etc…
+The first thing you should always do is identify those people and see all the possible information about them, such as their real names, contact numbers, etc…

 If that Facebook user asks you for money or other things, then you should never respond to them.
 They’ll do their best to show you that they can cause issues on social media.
-Even if they have one or more of your pictures that doesn’t mean they can lie to and try to encourage you to pay them for protecting your data.
+Even if they have one or more of your pictures, that doesn’t mean they can lie to you and try to encourage you to pay them to protect your data.

-Some of those solutions have different techniques to monitor the dark web for specific names, email, and contact details and then find the person who uses them.
+Some of those solutions have different techniques to monitor the dark web for specific names, emails, and contact details and then find the person who uses them.